rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 Vent holes are often improperly called "drain" holes; they are not for draining resin.
 Imagine a glass full of water upside down in a bucket of water.
 When you pull the glass up out of the bucket, it stays full until the lip of the glass breaks the surface of the water in the bucket.

-In the vat, the lowest point of the print, the new layer does not (generally) rise above the level of the liquid resin in the vat.
+In the vat, the lowest point of the print, the new layer does not generally rise above the vat's liquid resin level.
 Therefore, the liquid resin inside the "bowl" or "cup" cannot evacuate unless you add a vent hole.
 This is a significant cause of failures.
 You have to reduce the work that the stepper motor has to do to lift the platform.

-Initially, In the printer vat, the inside volume of resin will be pulled up.
+Initially, in the printer's vat, the inside volume of resin will be pulled up.
 Eventually, depending on the volume of the inside space and the volume of resin in the vat, the new layer will rise above the fluid level because the surface of the fluid will be moving down at ever-increasing rates with each layer.
 That is, the level of the fluid inside the space and in the vat are actually moving in opposite directions.
 When that happens, all of the fluid inside will be released, but now you have a trapped volume of air, so you will alternate between struggling with lifting up and struggling with pushing down.

-Without vent holes, it's really a recipe for bad prints.
+Without vent holes, it's a recipe for bad prints.
 The result is that you can get multiple failures at various heights, depending on where these extremes occur.
-Formlabs has a good article on [model orientation,venting and suction cups.](https://support.formlabs.com/hc/en-us/articles/115000018124-Model-Orientation)
+Formlabs has a good article on [model orientation, venting, and suction cups.](https://support.formlabs.com/hc/en-us/articles/115000018124-Model-Orientation)

 **How do I hollow my model?**

 It depends on the software.
 Two popular free programs that make it easy to hollow your models are Chitubox and Meshmixer.
-Give a look [here.](https://www.youtube.com/watch?v=wAW-rqrr8nc)
+Look [here.](https://www.youtube.com/watch?v=wAW-rqrr8nc)

 **Can I just use auto supports for all my models?**